Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 So there are no duties under NAFTA (North American Free Trade Agreement) on US built Legacy, Outback, Tribeca and Baja because they are built in Lafayette, Indiana.
 (Baja discontinued after the 06 model)

-There are Duties of 6.1% on Impreza and Forester because they are built in Japan.
+There are Duties on Impreza and Forester because they are built in Japan (6.1%- suject to change).
+This and other fees can vary by province.

 top